grokability/laravel-levelup/routes-controllers-and-variables.md

     - /3
     - /4

 That's a really natural thing to assume, given what most folks know about web servers, but it wouldn't be correct (or practical) in this context.
 In most of what we do in a framework app, we're not dealing with the file system as much as the database, so when we create a new monster with an ID of 5, we're *not* writing new directories.
-We've added a new record to the database, and have used some of the frmework magic to just make it look like we wrote new directories.
+We've added a new record to the database, and have used some of the framework magic to just make it look like we wrote new directories.

 So the next question is - wait, what?
 How is that possible?
 Everything I understood about URL paths implied directories and files.